curl/everything-curl/libcurl-drive-multi.md

 set there.

-To drive a multi interface transfer, you first need to add all the individual easy handles to the multi handle that should be transfered.
+To drive a multi interface transfer, you first need to add all the individual easy handles to the multi handle that should be transferred.
 You can add them to the multi handle at any point and you can remove them again whenever you like.
 Removing an easy handle from a multi handle will of course remove the association and that particular transfer would stop immediately.